kaidez/kaidez.com/_drafts/2015-07-28-custom-click-to-tweet-button.md

 window.open( "http://twitter.com/intent/tweet?url=" + tweetedLink + "&text=" + getPostTitle + "&via=kaidez&", "twitterwindow", "height=450, width=550, toolbar=0, location=0, menubar=0, directories=0, scrollbars=0" );
 {% endprism %}

-When the link is clicked, it will get whatever the value is of its `href` attribute and store it in a variable called `tweetedLink`.
-The click also opens a popup window with a URL built with [Twitter Web Intents](https://dev.twitter.com/web/intents#retweet-intent "Learn more about Twitter Web intents") which, as per its documentation, "provide[s] popup-optimized flows for working with Tweets & Twitter Users: Tweet, Reply, Retweet, Favorite, and Follow."
+When the link is clicked, it will grab whatever the value is of its `href` attribute and store it in a variable called `tweetedLink`.
+The click also opens a popup window pointing to a page built with [Twitter Web Intents](https://dev.twitter.com/web/intents#retweet-intent "Learn more about Twitter Web intents") which, as per its documentation, "provide[s] popup-optimized flows for working with Tweets & Twitter Users: Tweet, Reply, Retweet, Favorite, and Follow."

-There's a lot of things built into this URL, all coming after the query string (`?`).
+A URL is built with important things coming after the query string (`?`).
 The three main things are:

 1. The `url=" + tweetedLink"` value that comes at the start of the query string.
 Here, the `tweetedLink` variable containing the `href` value of our Click to Tweet is built into the URL.

 2. The `"&text=" + getPostTitle` value that comes next.
 Here, the `getPostTitle` variable we defined at the top of our code is also built into the URL and, again, it stores the name of our blog post.

 3. The `&via=kaidez` value that come next.
-Setting `via` equal to your Twitter handle (or mine in this example) means that the handle will be passed into the Tweet.
+Setting `via` equal to your Twitter handle (or mine in this example) means the handle will be passed into the Tweet.

-In the rest of the URL, the `twitterwindow` value just creates the popup window with Twitter branding.
+For the rest of the code, the `twitterwindow` value just creates the popup window with Twitter branding.
 It then sets its height and width and builds the window without a toolbar, address (location) bar, menu bar, bookmark bar and scrollbar.

 The `url`, `text` and `via` values are optional.
 But if you give them values then, using this section's demo code as an example, the popup will look similar to this: